liuqidong07/MOELoRA-peft/README.md

 # When MOE Meets LLMs: Parameter Efficient Fine-tuning for Multi-task Medical Applications

 This is the implementation of the SIGIR'24 paper "When MOE Meets LLMs: Parameter Efficient Fine-tuning for Multi-task Medical Applications".

+__If any quetions, you can firstly refer to the issues in [initial repo](https://github.com/liuqidong07/MOELoRA-peft).__

 ## Running